 Ricardo currently supervises HigherSchool’s expansion of Title I programs and services in the Mid-Atlantic region.

-Miriam Friedman is the Director of HigherSchool’s Title I Nonpublic School Program under the New York City Department of Education.
+Miriam Friedman is the Program Director of HigherSchool’s Title I Nonpublic School Program under the New York City Department of Education.
 Prior to joining HigherSchool in 2009, Miriam was the principal of Machon Academy in Briarwood, New York, for twelve years, a school primarily attended by English Language Learners.
 Prior to becoming principal Miriam was an administrator and taught integrated high school math.

 Under Miriam's leadership and guidance the number of nonpublic schools we service has grown exponentially.
 To manage our instructional programs in these schools, Miriam directs a team of 200 administrators, staff and instructors.